There’s no denying that one of the most taboo topics on growing your Instagram is the follow/unfollow method.

 ► Enjoying the fun side of Instagram – that’s why you started it in the first place isn’t it?!

-Instead of checking your followers daily & looking at apps that track your followers, focus on looking at your account as a whole.
+Instead of checking your followers daily & looking at apps that track your followers, try to focus on looking at your account as a whole.

 Whether you agree with the follow/unfollow method or not, I hope this post gives you a little insight into the method from a bloggers point of view.